MetPX/sarracenia/docs/source/Reference/sr3_options.7.rst

 The idleThreshold option sets how long to consider too long before declaring no transfers are occurring. the *sr3 status* command will show such flows as *idle*

+In a flow that posts data, the last activity will be based on when it posted last.
+In a flow that transfers data, the last activity will be based on the last data transfer.
+In a flow does neither of the above, then the last activity is based on the last message received.

 This isn't a problem in itself, unless one is expecting a continuous flow.
 If a continuous flow of a certain rate is expected, set the *slowThreshold* for the flow so that *sr3 status* flags it as a problem.